tuomasth/TSPsolver_v26-3-2025/README.md

  F9 OPT-SOM-CH-NN-EVO:     Same as F8 but the F6's quick opts are used in the end, parameters can be changed before the run.

- (The F9-statement "when there are less than 5 chromosomes, the terminating will stop on the current iteration" can also mean "equal to 5 chromosomes".)

  F1:                       (About the Java application.)